I welcome thoughtful inquiries from prospective postdocs, graduate students, and interns interested in joining the lab.

 Interns

-To apply, email your curriculum vitae, a cover letter in English succinctly describing your qualifications and why you are interested in this internship, a scientific writing sample (e.g., undergraduate thesis, term paper, lab report; this can be in English or Spanish), a commented sample of code you have written (preferably in R or Python), and an unofficial copy of your undergraduate transcript to mullerlandaulab@gmail.com.
-Relevant standardized or national test scores (e.g., GRE, SAT, ACT for US students, A-levels for UK students, etc.) will also be considered if submitted.
-Applications are considered on a rolling basis
+At this time, I do not have discretionary funds to support internships.
+I welcome inquiries from prospective interns who have identified other sources of funding and/or who plan to apply to the general STRI internship program (deadlines February 15 and October 15).
+The STRI internship program supports 3-month internships with a modest stipend sufficient to cover living expenses in Panama (US$1250/month), as well as roundtrip travel to Panama in the case of non-Panamanian candidates.
+I can only support one to two applications per internship deadline.
+If you are interested in applying for STRI internship funding in relation to one of the projects in my lab, please email your curriculum vitae, a cover letter in English succinctly describing your qualifications and why you are interested in this internship, a scientific writing sample (e.g., undergraduate thesis, term paper, lab report; this can be in English or Spanish), a commented sample of code you have written (preferably in R or Python), an unofficial copy of your undergraduate transcript, and unofficial copies of standardized test scores (e.g., GRE, SAT, ACT for US students, A-levels for UK students, etc.) to mullerlandaulab@gmail.com at least two weeks before the deadline.